Volkswagen's seventh-generation Golf Estate is a very complete compact load-lugger. Jonathan Crouch reports.

 Market and Model

-Prices range in the £19,000 to £35,000 bracket and represent a premium of around £700 over the Golf hatchback.
-There are 'S', 'Match Edition' and GT trim levels, plus the Golf R performance model and the 4MOTION Alltrack variants for those needing extra winter traction.
+The UK line-up retains a familiar feel, beginning in the hatchback range with S and rising through SE, SE Nav, GT, Alltrack, GTD and GTD BlueLine to, ultimately, the high performance R model.
+Prices range in the £20,500 to £35,000 bracket and represent a premium of around £1,000 over the Golf hatchback.
 All Golf Estate models come with seven airbags, including a driver's knee bag, five three-point seat belts, ABS with ESP, the XDS electronic differential lock and ISOFIX preparation for two rear child seats.

 A key change with this revised model lies with media connectivity.
-Previously, Golf customers had the choice of 5, 6.5 or 8-inch screens, depending on the trim level and options chosen.
-Now, these have been replaced by more sophisticated 6.5, 8 and 9.2-inch screens.
-As you'd expect, the biggest 'Discover Pro' monitor is the more sophisticated of the bunch, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.
+An 8-inch 'Composition Media' screen now comes as standard.
+Plus there's the option of a really sophisticated 'Discover Pro' monitor, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.

 Your dealer will also want to tell you about the clever 'Media Control' app that can be used if your Golf's infotainment set-up incorporates a wi-fi hotspot.
 Passengers simply connect in their 'phones or tablets via the app, then the entertainment system can be operated from anywhere in the car.
 As you'd expect, there's full 'Apple CarPlay' and 'Android Auto' compatibility so you can link in your smartphone and use your favourite apps in-car.
 And we like the new 'Security & Service' package that can automatically alert the emergency services in the event of a breakdown or an accident, book servicing and even advise you if the car is driven beyond a certain area, should you lend it out.